helle253/notes/notes/tabletop.black-island-college.session-3.md

   It squats in the center of time.
 It squats in the jungle of Kled.

   In two days time you will see me again

+The address smells like an underwater grotto.
+It's disgusting and awfully taken care of.